Azerbaijan

 Education at the university level is also free to those students who pass the National Entrance Examination.
 Higher education is largely centered in the capital.
 The oldest and most prestigious university is Baku State University.
 Other institutions include the Azerbaijan Technical University and the Azerbaijan State Petroleum Academy.

-The government of Azerbaijan is now focused on improving prenatal and postnatal care in order to reduce the high infant mortality rate (which in 2024 was 10.9 deaths per 1,000 live births), making the system cost-effective, and introducing an insurance program.
+The government of Azerbaijan is prioritizing improvements in prenatal and postnatal care to lower the high infant mortality rate, which stood at 10.9 deaths per 1,000 live births in 2024, while aiming to make healthcare more cost-effective and implementing an insurance program.
 Environmental clean-up projects, which could reduce the incidence of illnesses and birth defects, have received little funding.

 Food: Azerbaijan’s cuisine shares many dishes found throughout Central Asia and Turkey.
 A wide array of spices and fresh vegetables are used to give the dishes their characteristic flavors.
 Thick soups, prepared from meat stock, are commonly served as the first course.
 The second course can consist of plov, a rice dish with many variations, or any number of grilled meat dishes usually made from lamb.
 Fish and caviar are also popular.